The Essential Guide to Setting Up Your Pickup Camper

 – Outdoor shower in the wild

-Having private bathroom facilities in a camper completely transforms the travel experience.
-For Sophie, this was essential, something I think many women travelers would agree with.
+Having private sanitary facilities in a camper radically transforms the travel experience.
+For Sophie it was a must, as I believe it is for many female travellers.

 – High-capacity lithium auxiliary battery

-The flexible panels on the roof of our pickup camper offer both discretion and efficiency, even in cloudy conditions.
+The flexible panels on the roof of our pickup camper offer discretion and performance, even in overcast weather.

 Heating and Water Heater